 Emma was a yoga teacher and not a yoghurt taster, as I had first thought.

-This was not me miss-hearing, it was clearly a case of shameful presentation.
+This was yet another case of the shameful media presentation.

 I must say, I was more than a little disappointed.